rose-learning/akeyless-gateway-eks/README.md

 https://gist.github.com/devorbitus/a292aa1bed559c9b87053aa0fe21d094
 ```

-- Add CNAME record to the hosted zone in AWS Route 53 with a CNAME record pointing to the Nginx Ingress External IP/DNS Name
+- Add DNS records to your hosted zone in AWS Route 53 with a CNAME record pointing to the Nginx Ingress External IP/DNS Name

 ![adding DNS records for the gateway to the hosted zone](./images/dns-records.png)